Chief federal judge scorns Capitol riot suspects, keeps rioter jailed

 "The titles of those offenses don't even properly capture the scope of what Mr. Barnett is accused of doing here," Howell said at the hearing.

-The judge noted that Barnett had bragged to a reporter that he had written "a nasty note, put my feet up on her desk and scratched my balls" in Pelosi's office.
+The judge noted that Barnett had bragged to a reporter that he had written "a nasty note, put my feet up on her desk" in Pelosi's office.
 Barnett's lawyer says he hadn't seen the report of that quote from his client in The Washington Post.

 Barnett's attorney Anthony Siano argued that his client shouldn't continue to be held in detention.
 And Barnett, speaking up on the conference line during the hearing, said, "I have some very honest and simple explanations.
 I am a good man."